 EuroBrake 2021 is planned to be held 18-20 May in Mainz, Germany, with a spacious exhibition and technical sessions running across the three days.
 FISITA and the Rheingoldhalle Mainz venue are working together to host the safest possible event with sufficient spacing, digital solutions and enhanced sanitisation and hygiene standards.
 Rheingoldhalle Mainz have prepared more information about the preparations they are making on their website.

-The Call for Papers is now open and, as with previous events, poster submissions are welcome alongside full paper and oral-only presentations.
+The Call for Papers for 2021 has now closed.
+Authors will be informed of decisions in early December 2020.
 Accepted submissions will be published on this website, with papers, presentations and posters shared physically at the event and virtually after, if all proceeds to plan and author permission is given.

 The EuroBrake 2021 Technical Programme promises to be full and rich with papers already being organised into topics including Environmentally-friendly Braking Systems; Fundamentals of Brakes; Intelligent Braking and Braking Control; Materials and Design; Manufacturing and Markets; and Simulation, Testing, and Innovative Development Processes.
-Submissions in new and related fields – such as rail and wind power – are welcome.
+Submissions in new and related fields – such as rail and wind power – have been encouraged for 2021.

 With the addition of some 2020 submissions deferred because of the Coronavirus pandemic, we expect a very interesting range of submissions for EuroBrake 2021.
 The Steering Committee will work closely with the Advisory Board, reviewers, and authors to form an industry-leading technical programme.
 As the world requires us all to accelerate the move towards carbon neutral economies, we particularly encourage submissions on environmental-friendly braking solutions for applications such as rail vehicles, electric road vehicles and wind turbines.